 It is said that this type of perception promotes pessimism because we tend to believe in something that we are not completely aware of rather make an assumption on the basis of little knowledge.
 Previously, experts believed in the passive nature of perception or we can say they tended to see perception as passive.

 It was like we the people are the recorders to stimuli like the video recorders.
 But if we talk about today’s scenario then it is believed that perception is more active which means that our mind selects, organizes, and interprets whatever things we sense around us.

 Generally, if we are exposed to something or some situation then in that situation or thing we see images before text, large things before small things, colorful things before black and white, etc. For example, if some people are walking on the road at night then Passive tells the party only that they’re being followed.
 Active tells them that there are at least four people following them.

 Another example is Trees on the road.
-Passive perception allows you to sense that there are trees.
+PP allows you to sense that there are trees.
 But active perception allows you to sense which is that tree and various other things.
 In the case of the game, Passive Perception belongs behind the DM screen, and not on the player sheet.

 Passive Perception MCQs

 How to determine passive perception ?